rukmani2556/rukmani2556/README.md

 I am a third-year undergrad at the NIT PATNA computer science department.
 2-star coder at Codechef, quick learner, full stack web developer, and a machine learning enthusiast.... like learning new skills and them helping others learn them...

-🔭 I’m currently working on Image Processing
+🔭 I’m currently working on Hate Speech Detection

 💬 Ask me about anything

-📫 How to reach me: Email LinkedIn
+📫 How to reach me: Email:rukmani2556@gmail.com

 😄 Pronouns: She/Her